groonga/groonga-normalizer-mysql/README.md

 #### Build Groonga

-Download the latest Groonga source from [packages.groonga.org](http://packages.groonga.org/source/groonga/).
+Download the latest Groonga source from [GitHub releases](https://github.com/groonga/groonga/releases/).
 Source file name is formatted as `groonga-X.Y.Z.zip`.

 Extract the source and move to the source folder: